 The question then is, how do the two disciplines fight back against these forces?
 Are there solutions that enable both wild places and ancient cultures to survive in harmony?
 Or will the solutions result in conflict between the need to protect nature and the desire to protect culture?

 Turning the clock back

 These questions would be a lot easier to solve if we could turn the clock back a couple of hundred years.
-Ignoring for a moment Western civilisation and switching our attention to elsewhere in history and on the planet, there are plenty of examples of human cultures that used to live in a sustainable way with the natural world.
+Ignoring for a moment Western civilisation and switching our attention to elsewhere on the planet, there are plenty of examples of human cultures that up until a short while ago were living in a totally sustainable way with the natural world.
 Native Americans, Aborigines, the Khoi and San people’s of Southern Africa to name a few.
-Pretty much everywhere you look there are indigenous peoples who had evolved to live sustainably with their environment.
+In fact, pretty much everywhere you look there are indigenous peoples who had evolved to live sustainably with their environment.

-This way of life was still the norm here in the northern part of the Congo Basin up until about 40 years ago, just before commercial logging started.
+This way of life was still the norm here in the northern part of the Congo Basin up until around 40 years ago, just before commercial logging started.